What are Pillar Pages? SEO Guide for Beginners

 How Pillar Pages Work

-A pillar page typically runs 3,000-5,000+ words and covers a topic broadly but not exhaustively.
+A pillar page typically runs several thousand words and covers a topic broadly but not exhaustively.
 It provides enough information for a reader to understand the full scope of the topic, with links to cluster articles for deeper dives into each subtopic.
+There is no official length spec.
+HubSpot only says pillar pages are "longer than typical blog posts" because they cover all aspects of the topic, while remaining less in-depth than the dedicated cluster articles.
+Google has no minimum word count at all and explicitly warns against word-count targets as a quality signal, so treat any specific number you see quoted online as a rough industry rule of thumb rather than a requirement.

 The hub-and-spoke model is the key structural concept.
 The pillar page is the hub.
 Cluster articles are the spokes.
 Each spoke links back to the hub, and the hub links out to each spoke.
 This bidirectional linking creates a tight internal linking network that passes authority throughout the cluster.